IBM-Cloud/docs/admin/softlayerlink.md

 After you've linked your {{site.data.keyword.Bluemix_notm}} and SoftLayer billing accounts, the next billing cycle will be charged in a single SoftLayer bill.
 {:shortdesc}

-Your {{site.data.keyword.Bluemix_notm}} usage cycle is on a calendar month basis, so your account is billed each month on the first of the month.
+Your {{site.data.keyword.Bluemix_notm}} usage cycle is on a calendar month basis, so your account is billed each month on the billing day that was established for your charge agreement.
 With SoftLayer, your usage cycle begins from when you started with SoftLayer, so you are billed each month on the same day of the month as when you signed up for your SoftLayer account.

 When your accounts are linked, your {{site.data.keyword.Bluemix_notm}} usage will continue to be measured for the current month's cycle, and you will be billed for that usage on a {{site.data.keyword.Bluemix_notm}} invoice.
 Starting on the first of the next month, your {{site.data.keyword.Bluemix_notm}} charges will be on your SoftLayer invoice.